Redtash1/ComfyUI-Windows-Intel-Arc-GPUs/README.md

 This ui will let you design and execute advanced stable diffusion pipelines using a graph/nodes/flowchart based interface.
 For some workflow examples and see what ComfyUI can do you can check out:
 ### [ComfyUI Examples](https://comfyanonymous.github.io/ComfyUI_examples/)

-# Click here to jump to Install 👉[Install ComfyUI On Windows With Intel GPU Only](#Installation-On-Windows-With-Intel-Arc-GPUs)
+# Click here to jump to Install 👉[Install ComfyUI On Windows With Intel Arc GPU Only](#Installation-On-Windows-With-Intel-Arc-GPUs)

 ## Features
 - Nodes/graph/flowchart interface to experiment and create complex Stable Diffusion workflows without needing to code anything.